 Why predict who wrote @realDonaldTrump and @POTUS tweets?

-As we note here, there is very strong evidence that Trump doesn’t actually write many of the tweets from his personal twitter account.
+As I explain here, Data Scientist David Robinson presented very compelling evidence back in the fall of 2016 that Trump doesn’t actually write many of the tweets from his personal account.
 The nerd in me just couldn’t resist identifying who is actually writing on his feed and under his name.

-When he took office, he also took control of the @POTUS twitter account.
+When he took office, Trump also took control of the @POTUS twitter account.
 According to it’s main page, all tweets are by his director of social media, Dan Scavino Jr., unless signed “-DJT.”

 As of April 23, 2017, there were only 7 actual @POTUS tweets that were signed this way.
 However, there are numerous examples of @POTUS tweets that are identical to tweets first posted on @realDonaldTrump using an Android phone, which strongly suggests Trump wrote them.
 As with his personal account, identifying who is writing the @POTUS tweets was a challenge I just couldn’t pass up.